RishiSoni08/Facility-location/readme.md

 ## Overview

 This project addresses the **P-Median Facility Location Problem**.
-Given `n` demand locations(50 in this problem ), the objective is to determine the optimal placement of `m` facilities (3 in this solution) such that the total distance between demand points and facilities is minimized.
+Given `n` demand locations, the objective is to determine the optimal placement of `m` facilities such that the total distance between demand points and facilities is minimized.

 ## Project Structure